Backcountry Safety

 Ski Area Boundary

-• The in-bounds terrain at Sun Peaks Resort poses little risk of avalanches, however this all changes once you enter backcountry areas outside of the ski area boundary.
-The ski area boundary is identified by a double rope line and is clearly marked on the Sun Peaks Resort trail map.
+• The in-bounds avalanche risk at Sun Peaks Resort is evaluated and managed by the Sun Peaks Resort Avalanche Program (SPRAP).
+However, this all changes once you enter backcountry areas outside of the ski area boundary.
+The ski area boundary is identified by a single or double rope line and is clearly marked on the Sun Peaks Resort trail map.

 Ski Area Boundary at Sun Peaks Resort

-• Persons going beyond the ski area boundary do so at their own risk.
+• Guests going beyond the ski area boundary do so at their own risk.
 They assume all liability and responsibility for their own safety.

-• Uphill skiing/skinning is not permitted within the ski area boundary.
+• Uphill travel (hiking, snowshoeing, skinning) is not permitted within the ski area boundary.

 Sun Peaks Winch Cat Sign